jngaravitoc/poles_in_cosmos/README.md

 # Poles in cosmos

-Repository of the paper [https://arxiv.org/abs/2311.11359 ](On the co-rotation of Milky Way satellites: LMC-mass satellites induce apparent motions in outer halo tracers).
+Repository of the paper [On the co-rotation of Milky Way satellites: LMC-mass satellites induce apparent motions in outer halo tracers](https://arxiv.org/abs/2311.11359).

 ## Code usage